AttilaVM/astrea-front-end/readme.md

 Here you can configure Astrea with your own database by passing its authentication options with environmental variables.

-In the case if you don't want to use docker, you can find the code [here](https://github.com/AttilaVM/astrea-back-end).
-It is not recomanded, becuse at this stage of development I do not have the time and resources to respond any kind of issues, which are caused by a not perfectly reproducued runtime environment.
+In case if you don't want to use docker, you can find the code [here](https://github.com/AttilaVM/astrea-back-end).
+It is not recommended, because at this stage of development I do not have the time and resources to respond to any kind of issues which are caused by a not perfectly reproducued runtime environment.

 ### How to build the front-end